Billie Jean King: Other activities

 In 2008, King published the book Pressure is a Privilege: Lessons I've Learned from Life and the Battle of the Sexes.

 In December 2013, US President Barack Obama appointed King and openly gay ice hockey player Caitlin Cahow to represent the United States at the 2014 Winter Olympics in Sochi, Russia.
 This has been interpreted as a signal on gay rights, in the context of concerns and controversies at the 2014 Winter Olympics regarding LGBT rights in Russia.
 King was forced to drop out of the delegation due to her mother's ill health.
 Betty Moffitt, King's mother, died on February 7, 2014, the day of the 2014 Winter Olympics opening ceremony.

 Billie Jean was selected to deliver the Northwestern University commencement address on June 16, 2017, in Evanston, Illinois.

 She attended the 75th Golden Globe Awards in 2018 as a guest of Emma Stone.

 King and Kloss became minority owners of the Los Angeles Dodgers baseball team in September 2018, and the WNBA's Los Angeles Sparks basketball team.
 In October 2020, they became part of the ownership group of Angel City FC, a Los Angeles–based team set to start play in the National Women's Soccer League in 2022.

+King is also an investor in Just Women's Sports, an American media platform dedicated to women's sports.

+On June 29, 2023, the Mark Walter Group and BJK Enterprises purchased the intellectual property and other key elements of the Premier Hockey Federation (PHF), a professional women's hockey league in the United States and Canada.
+Headed by Mark Walter and King, respectively, both businesses had entered a partnership with the Professional Women's Hockey Players Association (PWHPA) in May 2022, with the intent to create a new professional women's ice hockey league in North America.
+The buyout changed the landscape in North American women's professional hockey, as it resulted in a single league with stakeholders from both the PHF and PWHPA.
+The new league began on January 1, 2024, with the first game played between New York and Toronto in Toronto.

+Also in 2023, King competed in season ten of The Masked Singer as "Royal Hen".
+She was the first of Group B to be eliminated on "A Celebration of Elton John".